harvard-cns/cs145-20-project4/README.md

 - Draw figures to show the average queue lengths of the interface `t1-eth1`.
 The x axis is the time, and the y axis is the average queue length or the bandwidth during the period.
 Name the figure `report/qlen_eth1.pdf(png)`.
 - Draw figures to show the input traffic rate of the interface `t1-eth1` using the tcpdump results.
 The x axis is the time, and the y axis is the traffic rate (using `Mbps` as the unit).
 Measure the input traffic rate for every 0.1 second.
 Name the figure `report/tr_eth1.pdf(png)`. **Be careful that the tcpdump will dump all input packets and output packets for that interface, but we only care about the input packets because we care about the input traffic rate**.
 - Compare the figure of queue length and that of traffic rate, and answer the question: what is the correlation between the queue length and the traffic rate?
+Use a single sentence to describe it.
 - Draw figures to show the latency of memcached on `h1`.
 The x axis is the time, and the y axis is the latency.
 Name it `report/lat_h1.pdf(png)`.
 - Compare the figure of latency and queue length, and answer the question: what is the correlation between the queue length and the latency?
+Use a single sentence to describe it.

 ### Note

 The queue length should be 0 for most of the time, and there could be some spikes on the queue lengths, but the highest average queue length could be as low as 2.
-It is totally fine if you always get a low number, as long as the number in spikes is larger than 0.
+It is totally fine if you always get a low number, as long as the number in spikes is larger than 0. -->

 <!-- ## Task 5: Heavy Hitter Detection